SWI's Framework - Understanding Risk and Taking Risk

 Not taking risks at all means you are not gaining anything (financially or intellectually).
 Taking too much risk means not understanding why your holdings are rising or falling in value.

-Balancing it is key to learning and growing wealth.
+Balancing it is key to learning, protecting, and growing wealth.

-To help you, consider the following aspects to know how much risk to take.
+To help you, consider the following aspects to determine how much risk to take.

 Investing horizon

-If it’s 1-3 years, put your money in ultra-safe companies/index funds/interest-paying bonds.
+If it’s just 1-3 years, I’d put my money in ultra-safe companies/index funds/interest-paying bonds.
 You won’t gain much, but you most likely preserve your capital.

 Focus on facts